 Basis for Criteria

-The ORSGL is based on an RfD-equivalent developed by ORS from the Chhabra et al. (1990) study (presented below).
+The ORSGL is based on an EPA IRIS RfD developed based on the two-generation reproductive study by Hellwig et al., (2002) presented below.
 The ORSGL assumes that a 70 kg adult ingests 2 L/day of water.
-A relative source contribution factor of 20% is incorporated into this value.
+A relative source contribution factor of 20% and a 10-fold uncertainty factor to account for potential carcinogenicity are incorporated into the final value.

 Tetrahydrofuran may cause irritation to the gastrointestinal tract with symptoms including nausea, vomiting and diarrhea, sore throat and abdominal pain.
 Liver or kidney injury may also occur.

 In a 2-generation reproductive study in which rats were exposed to tetrahydrofuran in drinking water, dose-related decreases in body weight gain were consistently observed in both F1 and F2 generations pups and were accompanied by other developmental delays (i.e., delayed eye opening and increased incidence of sloped incisors) in the absence of significant maternal body weight changes or overt signs of toxicity (Hellwig et al., 2002).
 This study was used as the basis for the ORSGL.
 A benchmark dose of 928 mg/kg/day identified by IRIS is the basis of the ingestion RfD as described above.